 LiDAR in the Time of Quarantine

-Or how not to go crazy while telecommuting
+Or how not to go crazy when working from home

-Thanks to our digital age, the novel coronavirus has everyone around the world sharing the same experience at the same time.
-That is, we’re all on lockdown to reduce COVID-19’s curve, and we’re all on social media and email.
+Thanks to our digital age, COVID-19 has everyone around the world sharing the same experience at the same time.
+That is, we’re all on lockdown to flatten COVID-19’s curve, and we’re all on social media and email.
 The more we stay home, the sooner the pandemic passes.
 So what’s not to like, as long as we’re in this together?

 Here at YellowScan LiDAR, in sunny southern France where we are nestled comfortably between the Mediterranean and the mountains, we work mostly from home while communicating with our outposts in the USA, Japan, Germany and Australia.
 Even as our production crew keeps things moving at the office, we’re staying in close contact with our colleagues and clients:

 Jerrad Burns, CAD technician at Sorrell-Smith Engineering aka 2SEC in West Memphis, Arkansas, assures us that things are staying on track.
 2SEC flies YellowScan Vx-20, often for mining applications.
 “We have a skeleton crew in the office and in the field,” he writes.
 “Some of us if able are working from our homes during these times but are on call to keep things moving along with design, land surveying or construction needs.”